-In the United States, our ability to market and promote REMOXY and its abuse-deterrent features will be determined by FDA-approved labeling.
+Our ability to market and promote REMOXY and its abuse-deterrent features will be determined by FDA-approved labeling.

 The commercial success of REMOXY and certain of our other product candidates will depend upon our ability to obtain FDA-approved labeling describing their abuse-deterrent features.
 Our failure to achieve FDA approval of product labeling containing such information will prevent us from advertising and promoting the abuse-deterrent features of our product candidates in order to differentiate them from other similar products.
 This would make our products less competitive in the market.